Linear voltage recovery after a breakdown in a pulsed dc system: Results

 \cite{Wuensch2017StatisticsRegime}, where $N$ is the number of pulses between consecutive BDs.
 It must be noted that the results are fully comparable only within each set of measurements, as the surface state of the electrodes may have changed in between the measurement sets.

-Fig.~\ref{fig:PDF_combined} shows the PDF as a function of the number of pulses between two consecutive BDs.
+Fig.~\ref{fig:PDF_combined} shows the PDFs as functions of the number of pulses between two consecutive BDs.
 We see that the location of the BD peak probability correlates with the number of the ramping pulses and is typically registered during the early pulses at the target voltage.
 We notice not only a shift in the peak location towards the greater number of pulses between consecutive BDs, but also the change of the shape of the peak probability.
-The slower the ramping is performed, the lesser the probability of a BD to happen at the end of the ramping process and the BDs become more evenly distributed over different number of pulses between BDs.
+The more gradually the ramping is performed, the lower the probability of a BD to happen at the end of the ramping process.
+Hence the concentration of the BD around the end of the ramping stage is lower.
+This can be observed in the numbers shown in legend that are the full width at half maximum values for the PDF peaks (in pulses).
+The broader this value, the more evenly the BDs are distributed over the different numbers of pulses between the consecutive BDs.
+This correlation is particularly obvious in the first set of the measurements 1--5, where the effect of ramping slope was analyzed.

 Comparing the results for the scenarios 1--5 presented in Table~\ref{table:results} and Fig.~\ref{fig:PDF_combined}, we note that the lowest values in BDR, $N_{\text{sBD}}$ and $\mu_{\text{sBD}}$ were obtained for the scenarios with the most pulses in the voltage recovery.
 However, the exponential coefficients $\alpha$ and $\beta$ were relatively similar for all scenarios.
 This consistency indicates the same nature of the processes responsible for the sBD and the pBD events.
 The striking consistency in the values of the $\beta$ coefficient, (the rate of sBDs) shows that this process does not depend on the particular ramping scenario due to the correlation existing between the subsequent events.
 Slight gradual decrease of the $\alpha$ coefficient with increase of the number of ramping pulses indicates a quieter conditioning process via the pBDs only.
 We also note that despite the similarities in $\alpha$ and $\beta$ coefficients for all the measurements in this series, both values are consistently lower for the scenario with 8000 voltage recovery pulses.